A travelling wave approach to a multi-agent system with a path-graph topology: Mathematical description of waves in path graph

 In this section we will concentrate on the description of the boundaries and their effect on the propagating wave. \begin{thm}[\cite{Martinec2014b}] Let $G(s)$ and $H(s)$ be given by (\ref{eq:sb_3}).
 Then a soft boundary is in the Laplace domain described by four boundary-transfer functions (BTFs)

 \end{thm}

 The proof is given in \cite{Martinec2014b}.
-The interpretation is that if there is a wave travelling to the soft boundary from the left-hand side, then it is partially reflected from the boundary (described by $T_{\text{ab}}$) and partially transmitted through the boundary (by $T_{\text{aa}}$).
-Likewise, if the wave travels from the opposite side, then the transfer functions $T_{\text{ba}}$ and $T_{\text{bb}}$ represent the respective waves.
+The interpretation is that if there is a wave travelling to the soft boundary from the left, then it is partially reflected from the boundary (described by $T_{\text{ab}}$) and partially transmitted through the boundary (by $T_{\text{aa}}$).
+Likewise, if the wave travels from the right, then the transfer functions $T_{\text{ba}}$ and $T_{\text{bb}}$ represent the respective waves.
 When combined,

 The forced-end boundary is an example of the soft boundary.
 Substituting $G=0$ into (\ref{eq:sb_1}) and (\ref{eq:sb_2}) gives $T_{\text{aa}} = H$, $T_{\text{ba}} = -H^2$ and $T_{\text{bb}} = T_{\text{ab}} = 0$.
 In addition, if $G(s)=H(s)$ (there is no boundary), there there is no reflection ($T_\text{ab}(s)=T_\text{ba}(s)=0$) and everything gets through ($T_\text{aa}(s)=G(s), T_\text{bb}(s)=G(s)$).